omni-network/omni/docs/content/operate/uluwatu.md

 # Network Upgrade: Uluwatu

 This guide describes the process to participate in the *critical coordinated* Omni Omega  “Uluwatu” network upgrade (hard fork).
-(Omni network upgrades are named after iconic surf spots; Uluwatu is in Bali).
+(Omni network upgrades were previously named after iconic surf spots; Uluwatu is in Bali).

 ## TL;DR